-- Bake– Until edges are firm and center is slightly soft.
+- Bake– Until edges are firm.

-Try various dried fruits– Such as dried cranberries, chopped banana chips, or raisins for a sweet, chewy texture.
+Dried fruits– Such as dried cranberries, chopped banana chips, or raisins for a sweet, chewy texture.

 Switch it up- By adding oatmeal into the batter.
 This is the perfect combination for the peanut butter lovers who love that classic oatmeal chocolate chip cookie.

 Why is my cookie dough crumbly?
 How to fix it?

 They may be dry because of the addition of too much flour, but it can be easily remedied by adding a little more milk until the right consistency is reached.